SM 25x175 [2xM8] / N52 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or write via contact form on the contact page.
-You can check the mass as well as the shape of neodymium magnet in our force calculator magnetic mass calculator
+Call us tel: +48 888 99 98 98 or write via contact form on the contact page.
+You can check the strength and the shape of magnet in our magnetic calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.